The Environment and Climate Change Law Review: Russia

 - protection and enhancement of sinks of greenhouse gases, including sustainable forest management, afforestation and reforestation on a sustainable basis.

 In 2015, Russia signed the Paris Climate Agreement, which confirms Russia's commitment to the collective goals of the world community to combating global warming.
-In September 2019 the Government of Russia ratified the Paris Climate Agreement6.
+In September 2019, the government of Russia ratified the Paris Climate Agreement.7

 Politically 'green' movements do not substantially play any role in the life of the country.
 In the parliamentary elections of 2016, the Russian environmental party Zelenye (the Greens) gained only 0.76 per cent of the vote and did not go to the country's parliament.
-In general, there is a rather low level of environmental awareness among the population, and therefore environmental initiatives often do not receive widespread support from the population.
+In general, there is a rather low level of environmental awareness among the population, and therefore environmental initiatives often do not receive widespread support.
+Insufficient work is also being done in Russian society to promote responsible consumption and respect for the environment and resources.

-The main idea of the adopted changes was the transition to the principles of the best available technologies7 and the application of differentiated measures of state regulation to business entities depending on the degree of environmental hazard of their activities (objects).
-Now the types, volume and procedure for obtaining permits for emissions and discharges, waste disposal directly depends on the hazard category of the used facility (I – III), which has a negative impact on the environment.
+The main idea of the adopted changes in previous years and the latest reforms was the transition to the principles of the best available technologies8 and the application of differentiated measures of state regulation to business entities depending on the degree of environmental hazard of their activities (objects).
+Since 2019, the types, volume and procedure for obtaining permits for emissions, discharges and waste disposal directly depends on the hazard category of the used facility (I–III), which has a negative impact on the environment.

-On 1 January 2019, in most regions of the country8 a large-scale reform of waste management was launched, in connection with which a number of legislative changes in this area also came into force, which will be discussed in more detail below.
+On 1 January 2019, in most regions of the country9 a large-scale reform of waste management was launched, in connection with which a number of new legislative changes in this area also came into force, which will be discussed in more detail below.

-Over the past year, there have been some changes in the field of environmental control, as well as in the area of liability for infringements of environmental laws (new bodies of the offence have appeared and sanctions for certain types of offences have been strengthened, the powers of state inspectors in the field of environmental protection have been expanded etc.).
-So, scheduled inspections will no longer be conducted in relation to entities engaged in activities at facilities of hazard category IV.
+Recently, there have been some changes in the field of environmental control, as well as in the area of liability for infringements of environmental laws (new bodies of the offence have appeared and sanctions for certain types of offences have been strengthened, the powers of state inspectors in the field of environmental protection have been expanded, etc.).
+Scheduled inspections will no longer be conducted in relation to entities engaged in activities at facilities of hazard category IV.
 Legal prerequisites have been created for the implementation of automatic industrial environmental control systems.

-According to Article 72 of the Russian Constitution: land, water and forest legislation, and legislation on subsoil and environmental protection come under the joint jurisdiction of the federal government and the local governments.
+According to Article 72 of the Constitution, land, water and forest legislation, and legislation on subsoil and environmental protection, come under the joint jurisdiction of the federal government and the local governments.

-The main law in the field of environmental protection is the Federal Law 'On Environmental Protection' No. 7-FZ of 10 January 2002.
-This Law regulates relations in the sphere of interaction between society and nature that arise during the implementation of economic and other activities related to the impact on the natural environment within the territory of Russia, as well as on the continental shelf and in the exclusive economic zone of Russia.
+The main law in the field of environmental protection is the Federal Law 'On Environmental Protection' No. 7-FZ of 10 January 2002 (the Law).
+The Law regulates relations in the sphere of interaction between society and nature that arise during the implementation of economic and other activities related to the impact on the natural environment within the territory of Russia, as well as on the continental shelf and in the exclusive economic zone of Russia.

 As one of the founding principles of the activities that impact on the environment, the Law establishes, in particular: